This factsheet is for people who have shin splints, or who would like information about it.

 Treatment of shin splints

-Popular treatment includes Shockwave Therapy, this treatment promotes the body’s self healing mechanism.
+Another treatment includes Shockwave Therapy, this treatment promotes the body’s self healing mechanism.
 Usually one session of shockwave therapy is enough to improve the symptoms.

 If your shin splints are caused by compartment syndrome and the pain is severe, your doctor may suggest an operation called a fasciotomy.
 This releases the pressure on the muscles in your lower leg.
 Talk to your doctor for more information.